 The Chaplain also takes weekly devotions in each of the classrooms to share the gospel message with the students and runs lunch time clubs to enable students further explore their questions and deepen their faith.

-The College employs a nurse who attends to student's medical needs while on College and overseas health related policies and procedures.
+The College employs a nurse who attends to student's medical needs while at College and oversees health related policies and procedures.
 In addition, all staff hold current Level 2 First Aid qualifications.
 They attend annual training for asthma, anaphylaxis and CPR.
 Staff also undertake training in specific areas, such as epilepsy and diabetes.

 We recognise the issue of bullying exists everywhere, in work places as well as schools, therefore a strong, proactive approach is taken at Rivercrest.
-Rivercrest Christian College does not tolerate bullying in any form.
 All members of the Rivercrest community are committed to ensuring a safe and caring environment, which promotes personal growth and positive self-esteem for all.